larryhastings/big/README.md

     which specifies the initial state of nested delimiters.
   * `split_delimiters` no longer cares if there were unclosed open delimiters at the end of the string.
 (It used to raise `ValueError`.)
+This includes quote marks; if you don't want quoted strings to span multiple lines, it's up to you to detect it and react (e.g. raise an exception).
-  * `parse_delimiters` manually parsed the string, character by character.  `split_delimiters` uses `multisplit`, so it zips past the uninteresting characters to find the delimiters and escape characters.
+  * `parse_delimiters` manually parsed the input string character by character.  `split_delimiters` uses `multisplit`, so it zips past the uninteresting characters and only examines the delimiters and escape characters.
 It's always faster, except for some trivial calls (which are fast enough anyway).
   * Another benefit of using `multisplit`: open delimiters, close delimiters, and the escape string may now all be any nonzero length.
 (In the face of ambiguity, `split_delimiters` will always choose the longer delimiter.)
-  * The `ParseDelimiter` object used with `parse_delimiters` has a boolean `backslash` attribute; if it's True, that delimiter allows escaping using a backslash.
-The new `Delimiter` class used with `split_delimiters` instead has an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
+  * The `ParseDelimiter` object used with `parse_delimiters` has a boolean `backslash` attribute; if it was True, that delimiter allows escaping using a backslash.
+The new `Delimiter` class used with `split_delimiters` replaces that with an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
     All the predefined `Delimiter` values have been updated to match.
-  * As mentioned above, the `Delimiter` object doesn't have an `open` attribute.  (`ParseDelimiter` still does.)
+  * As mentioned above, the new `Delimiter` object doesn't have an `open` attribute.  (`ParseDelimiter` still does.)

+* Breaking change: `lines_strip_comments` has *also* been completely rewritten and renamed.
+It's now named `lines_strip_line_comments`.

+  Changes:
+  * The old function required quote marks and the escape string to be single characters, and had a slightly-smelly `triple_quotes` parameter to support multiline strings.
+    The new function allows quote marks to be of any length, and has separate parameters for single-line quote marks and multiline quote marks.
+  * The `backslash` parameter has been renamed to `escape`.
+  * The old function didn't enforce that strings shouldn't span lines.
+The new version raises `SyntaxError` if quoted strings aren't closed (unless they're explicitly strings that support multiline).
+  * Breaking change to the old version: it used to write the comment it rstripped to `info.comment`, and it threw away any whitespace it stripped.
+It now obeys the modern `LineInfo` aesthetic, and writes *both* the whitespace it rstripped *and* the comment to `info.trailing`.

-* Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the existing positional parameters.
-This should be the `lines` iterator that yielded this `LineInfo` object.
+* Breaking change: the `LineInfo` constructor has a new `lines` positional parameter, added *in front of* the existing positional parameters.
+This new first argument should be the  `lines` iterator that yielded this `LineInfo` object.
 It's stored in the `lines` attribute.

-* New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might not be added dynamically.
+* `LineInfo` objects (yielded by `lines`) previously had many optional fields, which might or might not be added dynamically.
 Now all fields are pre-added.
 (This makes the CPython 3.13 runtime happier; it really wants you to set *all* your class's attributes in its `__init__`.)

   `LineInfo` objects now always have these attributes:
   * `lines`, which contains the base lines iterator.